katoro-a/Storm_type_final_project/README.md

             g.outliers/boxplots
             h.Save new data set in a new csv
        5.Classification model
- # How to tackle it
- In this repo you will find 4 ipynb files, begin with Explor_data.ipynb which takes an initial look a the data set and what possible trends or varibales may hold interest.
-Then follows Gather_compress_files, which selects the years with functioning files i.e location,details and fatalites for that year.
-They are then merged into one larger file for cleaning.
-Cleaning then identifies columns with repeating information, removes nans, outliers, and unecessary columns for the model.
-Classification_model_old scales the data for use in the following models: logisitical regression, random forests, and XG boost.
-While comparing model accruacy differences between SMOTE (oversampling)and TomekLinks(undersampling).

  # Next Time
  Other project ideas could have been to take a closer look at specific states and identify overall trends.
 While ignoring the location file all together to get a more consecutive time line.